Finnish cuisine: Criticism

 In 2005, Finnish cuisine came under heavy fire from two leaders of countries renowned for their cuisine.
-The Italian prime minister Silvio Berlusconi claimed that "I've been to Finland and I had to endure the Finnish diet so I am in a position to make a comparison."
+The Italian prime minister Silvio Berlusconi claimed, "I've been to Finland and I had to endure the Finnish diet so I am in a position to make a comparison."
 Berlusconi started his anti-Finnish food campaign in 2001.
 He went on: "The Finns don't even know what prosciutto is."
 This followed the initial decision by the European Commission to establish the European Food Safety Authority in Helsinki.
 On 4 July 2005 French President Jacques Chirac claimed that "After Finland, [Britain is] the country with the worst food."

-After Jacques Chirac's and Silvio Berlusconi's critiques, some international food reporters answered:
+After Chirac's and Berlusconi's critiques, some international food reporters answered: